openrundev/openrun/README.md

 The feature roadmap for OpenRun is:

-- Adding more app specs, to support additional frameworks out of the box
+- Adding more app specs, to support additional frameworks out of the box.
+- Support for app scaling on Kubernetes based on concurrent APIs.
+Scaling based on CPU/memory metrics is supported right now.
+- Support for server level plugin permissions allowlist.
+Currently, every plugin call has to be explicitly approved at the app level.
+- Support for using same container image for stage and prod app, when possible.
+- Support for verified promote mode, where health checks are done on stage app before promote is done.

 ## Setup